Description

 Use the Parent

-property to retrieve the parent PhysicsBody
+property to access the parent physics body of the current PhysicsBody

 Example